 As for what I can’t open (yet) – the list is very, very long so I can’t even begin to list them all.
 I will note, however, that I’ve never even tried any of the supposed “unpickable” locks… the Abloy Protec, the EVVA MCS, etc. I have no reason to think that I would have any more luck than others who have attempted them.
 Maybe someday I’ll try to climb those mountains, but they are not even on my radar right now.
 I also have not spent any time working on the newer electro-mechanical systems.”

 Q: In your opinion, how has the Locksport community changed over the years?
 Where would you like to see it go from here?

 “Hobby picking has found its way into the mainstream over the last 20 years.
 As I noted above, there was very little in the way of resources available to aspiring hobby pickers when I made my first attempts at picking.
-Today, resources are abundant and newcomers to the hobby are in much better shape than their counterparts from 20 years ago.
+Today, lock picking resources are abundant and newcomers to the hobby are in much better shape than their counterparts from 20 years ago.
 I have tried to add to that knowledge base where I’ve seen gaps in the resources available.
 My hope is that those who come after me will have an even smoother learning curve.
 The explosion in popularity of hobby picking has also fueled lots of innovation in locksport tools, and greatly increased the availability of those tools to the public.